gnosis/dx-docs/source/dutchx-as-an-open-protocol.md

 ![Open Protocol](./_static/open-protocol.png)

 ## Smart contracts
-The core of the project is the Smart Contracts, that hold the logic described in the [Smart Contract Documentation](./smart-contract-documentation.html), and can be found in [https://github.com/gnosis/dx-contracts](https://github.com/gnosis/dx-contracts)
+The core of the project is the Smart Contracts, which hold the logic described in the [Smart Contract Documentation](./smart-contract-documentation.html), and can be found in [https://github.com/gnosis/dx-contracts](https://github.com/gnosis/dx-contracts)